pyomeca/bioptim/README.md

 Constraints the center of mass velocity towards a target.
 The extra parameter `axis_to_track: Axis = (Axis.X, Axis.Y, Axis.Z)` can be sent to specify the axes on which to track the markers

+#### TRACK_ANGULAR_MOMENTUM
+Constraints the angular momentum in the global reference frame towards a target.
+The extra parameter `axis_to_track: Axis = (Axis.X, Axis.Y, Axis.Z)` can be sent to specify the axes on which to track the angular momentum

+#### TRACK_LINEAR_MOMENTUM
+Constraints the linear momentum towards a target.
+The extra parameter `axis_to_track: Axis = (Axis.X, Axis.Y, Axis.Z)` can be sent to specify the axes on which to track the linear momentum

 #### CONTACT_FORCE
 Adds a constraint to the non-acceleration point reaction forces.
 It is usually used in conjunction with changing the bounds, so it creates an inequality constraint on this contact force.